Study-ext/study-ext.github.io/index.md

 #### Profile Page
 Profile page displays information about yourself, included is a headshot, name, role, rank, class, and bio.
 The headshot is visible to others so it is easier to recognize who are attending study sessions.
 The other information is to help others get to know you.
 <img src="doc/profilePage.png">

+## milestone-1
+Link to our Milestone 1 page found [here](https://github.com/Study-ext/study-ext/projects/1).

+Our overall goals for milestone 1 was to create a rough outline of what we want our project to look like.
+We created mock up designs of each page within our site, including the landing, home, calendar, leaderboard, create a session, and profile page.
+Our main issue was designing a point system which we will use to rank our users.
+We have an idea on what we want, but it is subject to change later if we face problems.

+## milestone-2
+Link to our Milestone 2 page found [here](https://github.com/Study-ext/study-ext/projects/3?add_cards_query=is%3Aopen).